Type 3 Gynecomastia - Slight Breast Roll

 Chest fold shape: Moderate skin excess - horizontal chest fold (not rounded)

 Most common demographic: 25 - 60 years old, single, married or married with children.

-The biggest difference between Type 2 and Type 3 is in the skin tightness.
-With aging the skin loses it's elasticity.
-Type 3 has moderate skin laxity that prevents the skin from "compressing" the breast tissue against the pec. muscle as well as allows the nipple to drop below the pec. border.
-This skin laxity is most evident when sitting or shoulders are hunched forward with elbows on the knees.
+The greatest difference between type 2 and type 3 is the tightness of the skin.
+The skin loses elasticity with aging.
+Type 3 has moderate laxity of the skin, which prevents the skin from compressing the tissue against the pec.
+Both muscle and the nipple drops below the pec.
+Border.
+Border.
+This laxity of the skin is most evident when sitting or shouldering with elbows on the knees.

 Cost: Average cost under local anesthesia is $6,900 - $7,500.
-Cost will vary if combined w/ other procedures or performed under general anesthesia.
+The cost will vary if combined w/ other procedures or performed under general anesthesia.

-Recovery: 2 - 3 days for sedentary work, 4-6 weeks if job requires heavy labor.
+Recovery: 2 - 3 days for sedentary work, 4-6 weeks if a job requires heavy labor.